kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 A: To save money on fees, the pools send payouts in chunks.
 [Check your pool website for your pending balance](#pending-balance-not-gone-up).

+#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-lite` as the algorithm and have the variant set to 1.

 #### Q: I got banned from my mining pool.
 Why?

 A: If you submit lots of invalid shares, a pool might ban you.
 Possible reasons for invalid shares can be